AstroBai/astrobai/README.md

 I'm Jiachen Bai, a PhD student at the Institute for Astronomy, University of Edinburgh.

-- 🔭 I’m currently working on cosmology (computational, LSS, MG...).
+- 🔭 I’m currently working on cosmology.

 - 👤 My personal page: [astrobai.github.io](https://astrobai.github.io/)